-Please report to the fourth floor of CHOP's Wood Center by 7:30 a.m. on the day of your child's food challenge test.
+Please report to the first floor of CHOP's Buerger Building by 7:30 a.m. on the day of your child's food challenge test.
 You will register at the desk and then be seated in the waiting room.
 An allergy nurse will meet you in the waiting room to bring you and your child to the Food Challenge Unit, where the food challenge will be performed.

 On the Food Challenge Unit